 ”I realise that I’m sounding a bit elitist when I say this, but this community was so much better when I knew everyone personally in it.
 It feels like it has got too big.
 I don’t engage very often these days.”

 Have you ever experienced this in a community?
 Perhaps you were a founding member or an early member.
-Perhaps there were only a few people and you had met them in person?
+Perhaps there were only a few people you had met in person, but new community members are unfamiliar to you.

 Was conversation in the community once focused and helpful, but now you find it hard to find “signal in the noise” in a community?

-Has your involvement in a community reduced at the same time as membership has grown?
+Has your involvement in a community reduced as membership has grown?

 What is the ‘Expansion Effect’?

-In communities, it’s almost the opposite to the ‘Network Effect’.
+In communities, it’s almost the opposite of the ‘Network Effect’.

-Or it’s when you see that someone you trust and admire in their professional life is using software, productivity tools or apps like Notion or Claude and then try them as a result of this ‘social proof’.
+Or it’s when you see that someone you trust and admire in their professional life is using productivity tools or apps like Notion or Claude, and you begin to use them as a result of this ‘social proof’.

 Michelle Goodall